 4531 Professional Services.
-Professional services for surveying and appraisals of City-owned lands.
-5041 Miscellaneous.
-Recording fees for parcels.
+Cost of surveys for City owned lands.
+Capital/Special Project: Professional services for Appraisals. (\$30,000) 5041 Miscellaneous.
+Recording fees for leased parcels.
 4534 Advertising.
 Advertising of new leases, renewals and extensions.
 5047 Grant to Other Agencies.
 Storefront and streetscapes Improvement grants.
 4535 Printing and Binding.
 Printing and binding of Land Management plan and maps.